striebel/python_ipc_examples/README.md

 ## `int` Example

 This example shows communication between a parent and child process.
-The parent creates the child processes and then submits requests to the child, where each request is one `int`, and the child responds to the requests, where each response is also one `int`.
+The parent creates the child process and then submits requests to the child, where each request is one `int`, and the child responds to the requests, where each response is also one `int`.